Fact sheet: Confined Aquatic Disposal and Engineered Containment Facilities—Sediments

 • Areas with significant groundwater flow are not suitable, as upwelling may compromise the integrity of the CAD cell/ECF, causing unacceptable contaminant release.

-• Depth to bedrock may limit the volume capable of being stored within a CAD cell, and may limit the placement of containment walls associated with an ECF.
+• Depth to bedrock may limit the volume capable of being stored within a CAD cell and may limit the placement of containment walls associated with an ECF.

 • Narrow channels may limit the depth available for a CAD design, requiring steep cell walls.

 • As the CAD cell/ECF approaches capacity, surging of contaminated material out of the cell is possible, which may release contaminants into the water column.
-The water column should be monitored for any instances of contaminant surging.
+The water column must be monitored for any instances of contaminant surging.

 Complementary technologies that improve treatment effectiveness

+CAD cells may incorporate engineered structures, which improve physical strength and stability as well as containment ability.
 ECFs may incorporate structural and mechanical options, such as geotextiles and armouring, to improve containment and structural stability.
-Contained sediments may be combined with other in situ treatment techniques (such as biodegradation, chemical oxidation) as a means of treating the contaminated sediment.
+Contained sediments may be combined with other in situ treatment techniques, such as:

 Required secondary treatments

 No secondary treatment is required if the CAD cell or ECF achieves remediation objectives.
+However, gas may be generated under the cap following the implementation of the technology.
+Long-term secondary treatment may be considered to control gas emissions into the environment.

 Application examples